alexindata/HumanActSmartphone/README.md

 - A 66-feature vector with the variables that are measurements on the mean and standard deviation for each measurement.

-For each record in 'tidy_avg.csv' it is provided:
+For each record in 'tidy_avg.txt' it is provided:
 ------------------------------------------------------------------

 - An identifier of the subject who carried out the experiment.